-As someone who loves making a statement with nail polish but doesn’t have the patience to sit around while it dries AND hates gel or acrylic manicures (the last time it took two months to rehabilitate my nails!).
+As someone who loves making a statement with nail polish but doesn’t have the patience to sit around while it dries, press-ons are a no-brainer.
+They give you that straight-from-the-salon look in no time flat.

-They also come in a whole range of shapes, sizes and thicknesses to suit everyone.
-And the glue quality has gotten so much better!
+Added bonus: They come in a vast range of shapes, sizes, and thicknesses to suit everyone.

-So, how to go about putting on those stick-on nails with absolute perfection?
+So, how do you put on those stick-on nails with absolute perfection?

 Here’s the step-by-step process from the manicure mavens for fake nails that sparkle sans ugly bumps and ragged edges.